 A good checkout page is the one that provides an easy and smooth transaction from the beginning to the end.
 The journey from the start to the end shouldn’t feel like a chore to the customer.

-A good checkout page reduces the efforts as well as the time it takes to complete the process.
-You don’t wish to disappoint your customers in the final stage.
+A good eCommerce checkout page reduces the efforts as well as the time it takes to complete the process.
+You don’t wish to disappoint your customers in the final stage on eCommerce platforms.
 Many users are impulse buyers, by providing them with a good checkout page you increase the chance of making a sale.

 What Does The Typical Checkout Process Look Like?